pasar1/ElGoog/README.md

    ./mvnw spring-boot:run
    ```
 3. **Access the website**:
-   - Open `http://localhost:8081` in your browser
+   - Open `http://localhost:8081` in your browser.

 ## Technologies Used